potierv/gameoftrust/README.md

 Each node starts in a neutral state with a probability of 0.1.

-We then introduce at least one node with a belief different than Neutral and set a desired confidence.
-This change of states then triggers the start of the game.
+We then introduce at least one node with a belief different than neutral and set a desired confidence.
+This change of state then triggers the start of the game.

-Rounds go on until the nodes states are stable across the across the whole board.
+Rounds go on until the nodes' states are stable across the across the whole board.

+# Ideas

+Add a node-to-neighbour trust level:
+- The more a node trusts a neighbour, the more likely it is to believe him.
+- When a neighbour believes the node:
+ - The trust level between both nodes inceases
+ - The node's confidence in its belief increases.
+- If a neighbour does not believe the node:
+ - The trust level between both nodes decreases.
+ - The confidence in both's beliefs decreases.
+- The trust level is unidirectional, i.e. A can trust B at 70% even though B might trust A at only 20%.

+# UI
+## Step 1: Board
+- Design a file format or protocol to display the board from the game's output
+- Find an interesting way to highlight the following states:
+ - Neutral, ligh grey
+ - Positive, black
+ - Negative, white
+ - Convinced into positive, green
+ - Convinced into negative, red
+## Step 2: Graph
+- Two-dimensiobal graph with nodes and links.
+ - The confidence level influence the node's size
+ - find a way to higlight the node-to-node trust level